prashhantss/prashhantss/README.md

+# My First Blog Post

+Published on April 14, 2023

+This is my first blog post on Github!
+I'm excited to start sharing my thoughts and ideas with the world.

+In this post, I want to talk about my experience learning to code.
+It's been a challenging journey, but also incredibly rewarding.

+## My Coding Journey

+I first became interested in coding when I was in high school.
+I took a few computer science classes and learned the basics of programming languages like Java and Python.
+But it wasn't until college that I really started to dive deep into coding.

+I majored in computer science and spent countless hours in the computer lab, working on coding projects and assignments.
+It was tough at first, but I slowly started to see the pieces come together.

+Now, I work as a software developer and I love what I do.
+Coding has given me the power to create things that never existed before, and to solve complex problems in new and innovative ways.

+## Why I Love Coding

+There are so many things I love about coding.
+Here are just a few:

+- It's a creative outlet.
+Coding allows me to express myself and bring my ideas to life.
+- It's a constant challenge.
+There's always something new to learn and a new problem to solve.
+- It's a community.
+The coding community is incredibly supportive and collaborative.
+I've made so many friends through coding.

+## Conclusion

+Thanks for reading my first blog post!
+I hope you enjoyed it.
+If you're interested in learning to code, I highly recommend it.
+It's a challenging journey, but it's also incredibly rewarding.

 ## Hello, This is Prashant <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f609/512.gif" alt="😉" width="35" height="35">

 I am interested in ***`Cloud Computing`***.
 Love to automate my workloads and aspire to research in ***`DevOps Tools`***.
 I take great care in the experience, architecture, and code quality of the things I build.
 I always passionate about understanding the core concepts behind different popular Technological Fields..